Austin Cutting

-Austin Cutting (born October 27, 1996) is a former American football long snapper.
-He played college football at Air Force and was selected by the Minnesota Vikings in the seventh round of the 2019 NFL Draft.
+Austin Cutting (born October 27, 1996) is an American former professional football long snapper.
+He played college football at Air Force and was selected by the Minnesota Vikings in the seventh round of the 2019 NFL draft.

 Professional career

-Cutting was drafted by the Minnesota Vikings in the seventh round (250th overall) of the 2019 NFL Draft.
-There had been precedent, such as Joe Cardona of the 2015 NFL Draft, for military school graduates to be allowed to defer their 24-month service policy, but the United States Secretary of Defense rescinded the policy in 2017 to allow military service academy student-athlete graduates to delay their assignments to explore professional sports opportunities.
+Cutting was selected by the Minnesota Vikings in the seventh round (250th overall) of the 2019 NFL draft.
+There had been precedent, such as Joe Cardona of the 2015 NFL draft, for military school graduates to be allowed to defer their 24-month service policy, but the United States Secretary of Defense rescinded the policy in 2017 to allow military service academy student-athlete graduates to delay their assignments to explore professional sports opportunities.
 In June 2019, US President Donald Trump requested that a policy be established to facilitate athletic pursuits and Cutting was the first to sign a professional contract following the new policy.

 Cutting was placed on the reserve/COVID-19 list by the team on November 10, 2020, and activated four days later.
 He was waived on December 1, 2020.